l0st-idi0t/CPS_Pay/README.md

 # CPS_Pay_Backend
-Get the pay of anyone working Chicago Public Schools
+Get the pay of staff working at Chicago Public Schools